sharing the journey of relationship, embodiment, and awakened living

 The reason why what we think about our needs is barely useful is that you can’t ever “know” your needs for very long.
 They could be different tomorrow, or even five minutes from now.
 Just like the weather, our changing feelings show that variability, that unpredictability.
 Of course, like the weather, we have patterns.
 We need to eat throughout our lives.
 But that doesn’t mean we need to eat constantly or at certain hours.
 We need to eat when we are hungry, and it’s not up to us when that happens.

 We are here to follow the instructions life gives us through our feelings.
 That is how you know your vocation, your purpose in life, as well as how to stay happy and healthy, day to day.
 In fact, you can’t know what to do with your life beyond what to do moment to moment.
 We are all following a long and winding road with no view of the destination, no way to simply name who you are and what you’re about, any more than you can say how you’re feeling once and for all.
 That may make life complicated, but it doesn’t make it difficult.
-Not when we let our inner compass, our GPS, lead us through.
+Not when we let our on-board compass, our GPS, lead us through.

-Hitler, or your husband, your boss or boyfriend, your neighbor or country across the world, are never bad people out to get you who care only for themselves.
-They are just, like you, out to get their needs met.
-They are trying to heed the instructions given to them by life, or if you prefer, by God.
-These instructions are always not just to survive and feel good but to do good in the world, to do what’s best for everyone.
 We have a natural, innate desire to help and not hurt one another.
 Why?
-Because we know deep down that no one is an other; they are just another part of ourselves.
+Because deep down, we know that no one is an other; they are just another part of ourselves.
 No hand wants to cut the other; only heads think of that.
 It’s only by stuffing our feelings, our guidance system, our compass-ion, that we are able to be violent, i.e., to hurt others intentionally.
-It’s the only reason our intuition is “deep down inside” in the first place.
+It’s the only reason our intuition is an "inner" voice in the first place.

-Every need mattersNeeds are never selfish because we don’t choose them.
+Needs are never selfish because we don’t choose them.
 They don’t come from our ideas of what’s best for us.
 They come from Life itself, the whole of which we are a part.
 That whole cares for itself: that is, everyone and everything.

 NVC, then, is just like consensus.
 In consensus decision-making, not only does everyone get a vote, but everyone, not just the majority, must be satisfied with the decision.
 Otherwise, the majority is just forcing the minority to do what it wants, and that is violence.

 Consensus doesn’t mean everyone gets what they think they want.
 It means everyone comes away thinking, ‘great, we’ve worked together and found the best way to accommodate everybody.
 I may never get what I asked for, but that’s OK.
 I trust the group and would rather strengthen it than have my way.’
 Again, to think you know better than the whole, whether it’s a group of people or your own body, the source of your feelings, is like driving blindfolded.
 Believing that you have personal needs that are more important, even to you, than anyone else is like a lung wanting as much blood as it can get all to itself.
 That, basically, is how cancer kills.
+Bees in hive

 Whether the relationship is between two, twenty, or twenty million, or just you and yourself, two heads are better than one, and a whole body is worth 1,000 heads.
 Cooperation may seem elementary, but our whole modern culture of competition runs almost entirely against it.
 It teaches us to be selfish, i.e., individualistic.
 But neither consensus nor majority rule works when people are only out for themselves.